Run EPM from Python#

 export TMPDIR=~/pip_tmp

-1. Install additional packages from the requirements.txt file specific to Linux
+1. Install additional packages from the shared requirements.txt file:

 pip install -r requirements.txt